Last Updated on by Editor

 4. Jeju Island

 It’s impossible to talk about Korea without talking about Jeju Island.
 For whatever reason, we weren’t really that impressed with Jeju (though we had a good time nonetheless), but Koreans praise it endlessly and flights out of Seoul are cheap so it’s worth checking out if you have time.
 If you’re into hiking, Korea’s highest peak, Hallasan, is here as well.
-Though, to be frank, we also found this hike to be a bit boring.
+Though, to be frank, we also found this hike to be a bit boring, but it is the perfect hike for beginners.

 Location: A short flight away from Seoul or a few hours by ferry from Korea’s southern coastline